Shear mapping: Applications

 The area-preserving property of a shear mapping can be used for results involving area.
 For instance, the Pythagorean theorem has been illustrated with shear mapping as well as the related geometric mean theorem.

+Shear matrices are often used in computer graphics.

 An algorithm due to Alan W. Paeth uses a sequence of three shear mappings (horizontal, vertical, then horizontal again) to rotate a digital image by an arbitrary angle.
 The algorithm is very simple to implement, and very efficient, since each step processes only one column or one row of pixels at a time.

 In typography, normal text transformed by a shear mapping results in oblique type.

 In pre-Einsteinian Galilean relativity, transformations between frames of reference are shear mappings called Galilean transformations.
 These are also sometimes seen when describing moving reference frames relative to a "preferred" frame, sometimes referred to as absolute time and space.

+Etymology

+The term 'shear' originates from physics, used to describe a cutting-like deformation in which parallel layers of material 'slide past each other'.
+More formally, shear force refers to unaligned forces acting on one part of a body in a specific direction, and another part of the body in the opposite direction.